cvlab-ai/endoscopy/README.md

 Records assigned to class that are not mapped will be dropped, therefore will not exist in the output dataset.
 Default mapping behavior, that occurs when class mapper is unspecified, maps classes one to one, ex: `c01 -> c01` and assumes that `h01-h07` and `b02` are healthy classes.

 ##### Positive flag
-In ERS dataset, some masks are empty files, especially the ones that label healthy classes.
-By default, such mask files are ignored unless they belong to a class labeled as positive.
-The script converts them to a valid picture which mode and size is based on the original frame.
-Filling color of the picture is determined by the following rule:
-- if  segmentation is binary **and**, the mask belongs to a none positive class the color is black.
-- otherwise, the color is white.

-If there is a valid mask file that belongs to a class labeled as not positive, and the segmentation is binary, then the colors in the mask will get reversed.
+If there is a valid mask file that belongs to a class labeled as positive, and the segmentation is binary, then the colors in the mask will get reversed.
 White pixels will switch places with the black pixels.
+1. If a class is positive one, then masks that belong to it are merged
+2. If class is not positive, then the mask is going to be fully black

 ##### Mapping example
 Let's assume the following example: